ISAITB/docs-services/source/messaging/index.rst

     * Provide configuration properties to the test bed.

-As explained in the overview section, messaging services typically need sessions to manage state in order to store configuration, message correlation data, as well as the call-back address for the test bed to signal received messages [REF].
+As explained in the overview section, messaging services typically need sessions to manage state in order to store configuration, message correlation data, as well as the call-back address for the test bed to signal received messages (see :ref:`messaging__callbacks`).
 The ``initiate`` operation is expected to create such a session, assign it a unique identifier, and return the identifier as part of the operation's response.
 This identifier is then returned by the test bed on all subsequent calls, thus allowing the service to correctly distinguish and handle concurrently executing test sessions.
 The service needs to ensure that the identifier is stored in a construct that will allow state to be associated with it, allowing it to be subsequently read and (most likely) updated.
 In terms